fbpx

 The Current Development Application

-• Material Change of Use (MCU) for a Waste Activity Use (Landfill & Rehabilitating a Mining Void) and Special Industry (Waste Transfer and Resource Recovery); and
+• Material Change of Use (MCU) for a Waste Activity Use and Special Industry (Waste Transfer and Resource Recovery); and

-• Reconfiguration of a Lot (RoL) for a Boundary Realignment (21 into 21 Lots).
+• Reconfiguration of a Lot (RoL) for a Boundary Realignment.

-The application will also include an application for an Environmental Authority for Environmentally Relevant Activities (ERAs) 54, 60 and 62, which specifically relate to Waste Management .
+The application also includes an approval for an Environmental Authority for Environmentally Relevant Activities (ERAs) 54 and 62, which specifically relate to Waste Management .
+Wanless recycling park

 Resource Recovery Facility